quargsgreene/quargsgreene.github.io/README.md

 * [Word Frequency Salad](https://quargsgreene.github.io/word-frequency-salad/)

   View the frequency at which each word within the lyrics occurs.
 You may also input a number of moles and find out how many ways you can arrange them in a circle.
 Screen reader users also have access to the number of occurrences of each word.
+You can view the code [here](https://github.com/quargsgreene/word-frequency-salad).

 * [Tempestuous Triangles](https://quargsgreene.github.io/tempestuous-triangles/)